foodforhope/foodforhope.github.io/index.md

 **Disclaimer: We are yet to Register our organisation as a Non profit.
 We are in the process and will inform about any updates in the telegram channel**

-**ATTENTION : CUURRENTLY THE FOLLOWING ACCOUNT IS NOT ABLE TO TAKE ANY MORE PAYMENTS, KINDLY TRANSFER THE DONATION AMOUNT TO THE FOLLOWING UPI ADDRESS FOR NOW**
+**ATTENTION: CURRENTLY OUR EXISTING ACCOUNT IS NOT ABLE TO TAKE ANY MORE PAYMENTS, KINDLY TRANSFER THE DONATION AMOUNT TO THE FOLLOWING UPI ADDRESS FOR NOW -**

-**jyotsna.thapliyal22@okhdfc**
+**jyotsna.thapliyal22@okhdfc** (Jyotsna Thapliyal)

 #### UPI (Not functional currently)
 Please transfer amounts directly to the below contacts